Community = Health & Social Equality for All

 Blood Ties is primarily funded by the Federal Government’s Public Health Agency of Canada and the Yukon Territorial Government’s Community Health Programs.

-Staff: Blood Ties has 10 full time staff members; including: Harm Reduction Counsellor, Wellness Counsellor, Health Education Coordinator, Housing Navigator, Rural Partnership Coordinator, Scale Up Coordinator, Outreach Van Coordinator, Program Manager, Administrative Assistant, and Executive Director.
+Staff: Blood Ties has 10 full time staff members; including: Harm Reduction Counsellor, Wellness Counsellor, Health Education Coordinator, Housing Navigator, Rural Partnership Coordinator, Community Harm Reduction Coordinator, Outreach Van Coordinator, Program Manager, Administrative Coordinator, and Executive Director.
 Please visit our staff page to meet us and learn more about what we do.
-Blood Ties has part-time Health Educators who work on the Outreach Van five nights per week in collaboration with 2 other partner agencies – Kwanlin Dun Health Centre and FASSY.
+Blood Ties has part-time Harm Reduction Workers who work on the Outreach Van every night of the week in collaboration with 2 other partner agencies – Kwanlin Dun Health Centre and FASSY.

 Programs: Blood Ties has programs in four key strategic areas: